ccoutant/dwarf-locations/016-overlay-composite-location-descriptions.md

 >
 >   The slice of bits obtained from the storage of `overlay location`
 >   is referred to as the `overlay`.
 The `overlay` begins at `overlay
 >   location` and has a size in bits of `overlay width`.
-The
+The `overlay
->   `overlay` must not extend outside of the bounds of the storage of
+>   width` cannot extend beyond the end of the overlay's storage or
->   `overlay location`.
+>   else the expression is invalid.
 >
 >   The slice of bits replaced in the storage of `base location` is
 >   referred to as the `overlay base`.
 It begins at `base location`
->   offset by `base offset` and has a size of `overlay width` in
+>   offset by `base offset` and has a size of `overlay width` in bits.
->   bits.
-The `overlay width` cannot extend beyond the end of the
->   overlay's storage or else the expression is invalid.
 >
->   *If the `overlay width` is zero and offset is within the bounds of
+>   *If the `overlay width` is zero and `offset` is within the bounds
->   the base location's storage, then the consumer may leave the `base
+>   of the base location's storage, then the consumer may leave the
->   location` on the top of the stack rather than creating composite
+>   `base location` on the top of the stack rather than creating
->   storage.*
+>   composite storage.*
 >
 >   If the `overlay base` extends beyond the bounds of the storage of
 >   `base location`, the storage of the resulting location is first